5 areas to avoid in Berlin if you want to live there

 • Avoid dark corners and parks after dark and be careful around U-Bahn and S-Bahn stations.

-• Keep an eye on your belongings and hold them tight when in touristy areas and on public transport.
+• Keep an eye on your belongings and hold them tight in touristy areas and on public transport.

 • Don’t fall asleep on public transport, especially at night.
 That would make you an easy target for pickpockets.

 • If you’re approached by a person who claims to be a policeman, kindly request to see their police ID card or call 110.
-Sometimes scammers pretend to be police officers searching for drugs just to steal your cash or credit cards.
+Sometimes, scammers pretend to be police officers searching for drugs just to steal your cash or credit cards.

 In case of emergency